amaanm12/FraudDetector/README.md

 3. Social Graph: Is the merchant a known fraud site?
 Does it share common customers with other fraud cases?

 #### Why are these important
-1. Fraudsters will often spend in differnet locations than the User's hometown and can use a different device
+1. Fraudsters will often spend in different locations than the User's hometown and can use a different device
-2. A $200 charge is fine at Target howver the same $200 on a random cryptocurrency exchange at 3 AM is suspicious
+2. A $200 charge is fine at Target however the same $200 on a random cryptocurrency exchange at 3 AM is suspicious

 #### Implementation
 1. Partner with payment processor to access device IDs, IP geolocation, VPN detection